 The world already shows us what it thinks of us – we’re underrepresented and discouraged in the entertainment industries: games, film+TV, literature; our bodies are used to sell products; we’re taught they are public property, and people treat them as such.

-These many things and much more is why I have long called myself a feminist, yet people still ask, and yes the question both surprises and bores me.
+These many things and much more is why I have long called myself a feminist, yet people still ask if I do, and yes the question both surprises and bores me.

 The “leaky pipeline”